ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 The access token MAY additionally contain other claims that the transport profile of ACE requires, or other optional parameters.

-When receiving an Authorization Request from a Client that was previously authorized, and for which the AS still owns a valid non-expired access token, the AS MAY reply with that token.
+When receiving an Authorization Request from a Client that was previously authorized, and for which the AS still stores a valid non-expired access token, the AS MAY reply with that token.
 Note that it is up to application profiles of ACE to make sure that re-posting the same token does not cause re-use of keying material between nodes (for example, that is done with the use of random nonces in {{RFC9203}}).

 ## Token Transferring {#token-post}